holgerimbery/clusterlab/README.md

 Finally, edit /nfs/"target"/etc/fstab and remove the /dev/mmcblkp1 and p2 lines (only proc should be left).

 It´s a good practice to put an operating systems root files system in a master_xyz directory and use the included ansible playbook to generate client specific directories in /nfs.

-The same structure for the /boot Partition, one master_xyz and several client specific directory within /sftpboot, a symbolic link with the clients serialnumber as the name should then point to the client specific directory
+The same structure for the /boot Partition, one master_xyz and several client specific directory within /sftpboot, a symbolic link with the clients mac-address as the name should then point to the client specific directory